How to switch from Avalara

 |---|---|

-| Identify products with special or reduced rates | Items like clothing, food, or digital subscriptions are often taxed inconsistently across states.
+| Identify products with special tax treatment | Items like clothing, food, or digital subscriptions are often taxed inconsistently across states.
 These will need special attention during mapping. |

 | Use bulk importing tools when possible | TaxCloud supports product imports and batch updates via CSV files, so large catalogs don't need to be updated or rebuilt manually. |

-| Test mapped products before going live | Once mapping is complete, we'll help you test common products across multiple states to make sure rates are applying as expected. |
+| Test mapped products before going live | Once mapping is complete, validate tax behavior across multiple states and scenarios to ensure accuracy. |

 Our onboarding team will walk you through this process in detail.
 We can even assist in bulk mapping if you provide a copy of your product catalog early in the setup process.